Skip to content

 Handle liveness requirements

-An account can have one or more Persons with a proof_of_liveness requirement.
+An account can have one or more Person objects with a proof_of_liveness requirement.
 A proof_of_liveness requirement might require collection of an electronic ID credential such as MyInfo in Singapore, or by using Stripe Identity to collect a document or selfie.
 We recommend using Stripe-hosted or embedded onboarding to satisfy all variations of the proof_of_liveness requirement.

 Stripe-hosted onboarding can complete all variations of proof_of_liveness requirements.